117 ★★★★★ REVIEWS

 Did I have to provide a breath sample at any time?

-You do not have to provide a breath sample in a Maryland DUI case; however, failure to do so violates the terms of your license.
-The back of every Maryland State License shows the same text pictured below, "Driving in Maryland implies consent to chemical testing for intoxication nas required by law.
+"Driving in Maryland implies consent to chemical testing for intoxication as required by law.
 Longer license suspension may result from refusal to be tested."

 Back of Sample Maryland License